 Guide to student accommodations

-The tenancy agreement is there to protect both you and your landlord and it’s important to remember that, once signed, it is a legally binding contract.
+The student tenancy agreement is there to protect both you and your landlord and it’s important to remember that, once signed, it is a legally binding contract.

 Here is our guide to some of the key points of the agreement.
 Please note, this is an overview and not an exhaustive list of things to consider.

-Read and understand your contract.
 Once you have been provided with the contract, you have 24 hours to check it.
 If you can, ask your Student Union or Citizens Advice for help, especially if you are unsure about something.

 The agreement should include, as a minimum;